capriele/Crazyflie-Indoor-Position-Logger-Controller/README.md

 The software is composed by three different part:
 - a simple GUI for the user
 - a logger
-- a controller (in this case an offline LQR controller)
+- a controller (in this case an offline LQR controller or an offline BackStepping controller)

 ## The GUI
 The user interface is mainly composed by three pages: